GNOME/gobject-introspection/MSVC.README.rst

-The -Dcairo-libname is likely necessary as the default DLL file name for Cairo-GObject may likely not match the default "libcairo-gobject-2.dll", which is the default DLL filename for Cairo-GObject that is built with Visual Studio.
+The -Dcairo-libname is likely necessary as the default DLL file name for Cairo-GObject may likely not match the default "libcairo-gobject-2.dll", which is the default DLL filename for Cairo-GObject that is built with MinGW/mingw-w64.

 The -Dpython is likely necessary when using multiple Python installations on the system and is necessary when building with Visual Studio 2008~2013 when building